usfsoar/NSL_23-24_PayloadEECS/README.md

 8. Plug back in the ground cable from the rest of the payload
 9. Plug the battery back in

-`IF` the 3.7v battery currently strapped to the payload get's plugged in and doesn't seem to work, then 2 options:
+`IF` the 3.7v battery currently strapped to the payload get's plugged in and doesn't seem to work, then we have 2 options:

 1. Recharge it, if it's completely drained it will take 2 to 3 hours
 2. Replace it with the other battery, you will need to cut the zip ties straping it to the payload and the zip ties straping it to the boost converter

-Appart fromt the exception above, the paylaod shoudl start working automatically once it gets power.
+Appart from the exception above, the payload should start working automatically once it gets power.

 ### Ground Station Setup